miasya/MyCheeksHurt/README.md

 ## Development timeline

+*Patch 5.77 Latest Version*
+After round 3 user feedback, many reported a high satisfaction with the emulated results, with a whopping NS score of 89.

-*Path 3.14*
+*Patch 3.14*
 After round 2 user feedback, users reported visible puff, more similar to the day 2-3 of recovery (i.e. peak swelliness).
 However, some reported that the filter only served to enhance their masculine features of a sharp rectangular jawline.
-This was also not acceptable.

 *Patch 1.01*
 After round 1 user feedback, some reported no noticeable face swelling, only an enhanced jawline.
 Improving our user's appearance was not the goal, so the puffiness was enhanced.